What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 Technique 2: Reverse Brainstorming

 This is a popular brainstorming technique used for improving products and services.
-Unlike typical Brainstorming, reverse Brainstorming looks for possible ways thinks could get worse or why the problem has no solution.
+Unlike typical Brainstorming, reverse Brainstorming looks for possible ways things could get worse or why the problem has no solution.
 By allowing ideas to flow freely and without validation, it is possible to come up with solutions that were not possible by simply answering questions.
-This gives you a new perspective on solving problems by letting you approach it from a different angle.
+This gives you a new perspective on solving problems by letting you approach them from a different angle.

 Technique 3: Role Storming